Business travel: Negatives to business travel

 Employees who travel for work on a regular basis often experience loneliness, depression, and reduced mental health.
 In 2019, 1 in 5 business travelers reported business travel negatively affected their mental health.

 Additionally, being away from home for extended periods can cause travellers to miss important family events, adding stress to personal relationships.
 This constant travel can disrupt not only personal lives but also impact physical health, as maintaining a consistent and healthy routine becomes challenging on the road.
 These factors combine to potentially decrease job satisfaction and overall productivity.

-Positives to business travel
+For instance, a 2025 joint research by Situ and YouGov into generational business travel behaviours found that 21% of Gen Z travellers said it was difficult to maintain a good work–life balance while working away, highlighting the strain regular travel can place on wellbeing and the need for suitable duty of care standards from companies.

-Business travel has many positive benefits for employees, the largest being the opportunity to see parts of the world at the company's expense.
-Today, many business travellers incorporate bleisure travel into their work travel.
-Studies on cases imply performance increases during travel.
-According to a survey, 88% of small business owners enjoy business travel.
+Trends in business travel